ARM-software/arm-trusted-firmware/docs/user-guide.md

 1. Introduction
 ----------------
-This document describes how to build ARM Trusted Firmware and run it with a tested set of other software components using defined configurations on ARM Fixed Virtual Platform (FVP) models.
+This document describes how to build ARM Trusted Firmware and run it with a tested set of other software components using defined configurations on the Juno ARM development platform and ARM Fixed Virtual Platform (FVP) models.
 It is possible to use other software components, configurations and platforms but that is outside the scope of this document.

 This document should be used in conjunction with the [Firmware Design].